Prospective Online Students (Online Admissions/FAQ's)

-It is recommended that students are able to spend at least 10-15 hours per week for each 3 credit course.
-For courses with more credits, it is recommended to budget more time for assignments.
+It is recommended to spend at least 10-15 hours per week for each 3 credit course.
+For courses with more credits, it is recommended to budget additional time per week for assignments.

 D2L itself works within the standard web browsers of supported mobile devices.
 We invite you to check our Wiki@MU which provides a host of different resources for students. https://wiki.millersville.edu/display/d2ldocs/Welcome+to+the+D2L+Resources+Wiki

 WHERE CAN I GO FOR TECHNICAL HELP?

 *Current students: If your questions or problems are related to the content, quizzes, or other materials in a course, please contact the course instructor*